tylerxiety/rentalpricing/README.md

 So I turn to data science for a second opinion.

 One way to tackle a pricing problem is to break it down into two sub-problems:
-1) find the demand curve, i.e., how many nights would be booked at a given price;
+1) find the demand curve, i.e., how many nights would be booked at a given price for a week/month;
 2) find the best prices to maximize the total revenue.

 ### 1.1.
 Find the Demand Curve
 Finding the demand curve is a machine learning problem.
 And we can treat it either as a classification problem or as a regression problem, depending on the actions a host takes against prices.
-Host can set a base price and choose to turn on or off the dynamic pricing (link to Airbnb's dynamic pricing).
+Host can set a base price and choose to turn on or off the dynamic pricing.
 The question is how often the base price changes, e.g., a monthly base price, or weekly, daily, etc.
 I put this into two scenarios: